Bachelor of Environmental Science

-This degree covers the evaluation and monitoring of all aspects of the environment including the atmosphere, hydrosphere, biosphere, and lithosphere.
+This degree covers the evaluation and monitoring of all aspects of the environment, including the atmosphere, the hydrosphere, the biosphere, and the lithosphere.

-You'll learn in detail about the biogeochemical processes that occur in both natural and degraded environments and specialise with a minor in either environmental chemistry or environmental biology.
+You will learn about the biogeochemical processes that occur in both natural and degraded environments and specialise with a minor in either environmental chemistry or environmental biology.

-You can also choose to minor in geoscience (environmental engineering) or geospatial science, or gain breadth across the minors, depending on your preferred career path.
+You can also choose to minor in geoscience (environmental engineering) or geospatial science, or gain a breadth of knowledge across all the minors, depending on your preferred career pathway.

 - considerable hands-on experience with equipment, both in the laboratory and in the field